Roy replaces Iyer at Kolkata Knight Riders

 |Dates: 31 March-28 May

-|Coverage: Live ball-by-ball commentary from more than 40 matches on BBC Radio 5 Sports Extra, BBC Sounds and the BBC Sport website and app (UK only).
+|Coverage: Live ball-by-ball commentary from more than 40 matches on BBC Radio 5 Sports Extra, BBC Sounds and the BBC Sport website and app (UK only)

 England opener Jason Roy has joined Kolkata Knight Riders for the remainder of the Indian Premier League (IPL).